(If you’d like to follow this project from the beginning you can start at Step 1 here)

 This next bench I bought in September of 2008 to celebrate my birthday.
 I found it on the web at shop-nc.com:

-It surpassed my expectations in the quality of materials and the beauty of design.
+It surpassed my expectations in the quality of materials and the beauty of the design.
 I would certainly recommend the product and the company.

 I took this photo in April with one of my Rhododendron PJM’s in full bloom.
 A few years ago I transplanted this rhodi from another part of the garden and positioned it behind the bench to give a sense of enclosure.
 The view beyond is borrowed scenery since my property line is about 10 feet behind the bench.